MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C#/README.md

 The following reasons make C# a widely used professional language − Although C# constructs closely follow traditional high-level languages, C and C++ and being an object-oriented programming language.
 It has strong resemblance with Java, it has numerous strong programming features that make it endearing to a number of programmers worldwide.

+# What is entrypoint in C#?
+C# applications have an entry point called Main Method.
+It is the first method which gets invoked whenever an application started and it is present in every C# executable file.
+The application may be Console Application or Windows Application.

 Asynchronous Programming: C# supports asynchronous programming, enabling the creation of responsive and scalable applications.

 Ease of Learning: Its syntax is intuitive and similar to other C-style languages, making it relatively easy for developers to learn and adopt.